yings0930/yings0930.github.io/_pages/about.md

 About Me
 ======
 Hi!
-I am Ying Song, a second-year PhD student in Information Science at University of Pittsburgh under the supervision of Dr. Balaji Palanisamy from UPitt and Dr. Rita Singh from Carnegie Mellon University.
-Before that, I received my Master degree in statistics at National University of Singapore.
+I am Ying Song, a third-year PhD student in Information Science at University of Pittsburgh under the supervision of Dr. Balaji Palanisamy from UPitt.
+Before that, I received my Master degree in Statistics at National University of Singapore.

 Research Interests
 ======